 Cats are very complex creatures.
 For example - did you know that a purring cat is not always a happy cat?
 When cats are in pain, it is thought that they purr to signal that they are friendly and willing to accept help.
 Purring is also believed to promote healing and release pain-relieving endorphins.
 Just one of the many interesting behaviours of cats!

-Some of the most common behavioural issues in cats are:
+Some of the most common behavioural issues I help cats with include:

 * Relationship issues between cats and / or introducing a new cat to your resident cat

 * All types of aggression (towards other cats, humans or other animals)

 * Inappropriate scratching of furniture / carpet and alike